augustluhrs/meatmingle/README.md

 - test on glitch to make sure everything works

 - speech queue needs to be based on the gennies that exist, not just arbitrary repetition, esp. once gennies are gone. maybe locking the poems on the line box protects the genny from drying out? can highlight with good aura -- that way it also promotes the poem heading in a certain direction since they have a higher likelihood to reproduce (unless the wetness lost scales by number of offspring) (can't just give them infinite wetness b/c might go nuclear)

+- test performance.now() vs millis()

+- mate with more than two partners -- anyone who joins the puddle within the timelimit, the genny has words from all poems (might be too busy/nonsensical tho)

+- fix syllable distribution over beat